 Artist Statement:

-Stefania Urist explores the entangled yet fraught relationship between humans and the environment.
-Stefania conducts extensive scientific research about the environment to inspire and inform her artwork that is designed to educate, motivate, and provoke questions of current systems that overuse and abuse plants, land, water, and the environment.
-Through installation, sculpture, and works on paper, Stefania utilizes natural materials like invasive species, felled trees, and foraged natural clay to address human’s impact on and participation in nature.
-She uses natural materials frequently combined with recycled industrial materials as a method to create art sustainably, ethically, and honorably while mitigating environmental issues surrounding human caused climate change.
-Stefania is interested in material and temporal processes of industry and capitalism and their interaction with the planet because it is imperative for the future of the health of every species to change the status quo.
+Stefania Urist’s artwork explores the entangled and fraught relationship between humans and the environment through research to educate, motivate, and question current systems that overuse and abuse plants, land, water, and the environment.
+Through installation, sculpture, and works on paper, she uses natural materials combined with recycled industrial materials as a method to create art sustainably, ethically, and honorably while mitigating environmental issues surrounding human-caused climate change.

 Bio: